+(V.)[ch].G.SPDLNAMEn

-(V.)[ch].G.SPDLNAMEn Variable that can only be read from the program, PLC and interface.
+Variable that can only be read from the program, PLC and interface.
 The variable returns the value of block preparation.
+Report variable (to be used from the scripts).

 Name of the spindle with n index in the channel.